 Below are sample whole life insurance quotes for kids.
 The whole life insurance rates are for informational purposes and must be qualified for.

-Children’s Whole Life Insurance Illustrations
+Whole Life Insurance Rates for Children

 In this first example illustration provided from an A+ rated carrier, we will be looking at how much $6,000 total premiums would generate over the first 30 years on a 10 pay whole life policy that the owner can continue to make base premium payments on after the initial 10 years.